Reihaneh Safavi-Naini: Career

 Before joining University of Calgary in 2007, she was a Professor of Computer Science, Faculty of Informatics and the Director of Telecommunication and Information Technology Research Institute (TITR) and Centre for Information Security at the University of Wollongong, Australia.

 She is the co-founder of the Institute for Security, Privacy and Information Assurance and served as its director until December 2018.
 She is currently leading the Information Security Lab (formerly known as the iCORE Information Security Lab) at the University of Calgary.

 She has served as the program co-chair of CRYPTO, ASIACRYPT, ASIACCS and Financial Cryptography and as a program committee member of major conferences in cryptology and information security.
 She has also served as the Associate Editor of IEEE Transactions on Information Theory, IEEE Transactions on Dependable and Secure Computing, and Transactions on Information and System Security (TISSEC), and is currently an Associate Editor of IET Information Security and Journal of Mathematical Cryptology.
+In 2023 she was elected a fellow of the International Association for Cryptologic Research.